psp-re/psp-re.github.io/content/quickstart/_index.md

 3. Run the `SonyPSPResolveNIDs.py` script
 4. Open the .gdt file with `Menu -> Open File Archive...` in the `Data Type Manager`
 5. Right click on the imported data type archive and use `Apply Function Data Types`

+If you're reverse engineering a low-level kernel module addressing the hardware through the `0xB.......` memory range, you'll also want to run the `SonyPSPMapHWRegisters.py` script (you can run it anytime).

 Now all the imports should use the correct signatures, and you're good to go!